wmde/wikidata-mismatch-finder/docs/README.md

       Username:
 ```

-**Possible explanation:** The user in the sail container is not able to clone repositories from this git.sr.ht service, due to some configuration
+**Possible explanation:** The user in the sail container is not able to clone repositories from this git.sr.ht service, due to some configuration issue (possibly misconfigured git or certificates)

 **Workaround:** Run composer in the mismatch finder directory directly or through a docker image, rather than sail.

-If you have docker installed globally:
+If you have composer installed globally:

 ```
 $ composer update